Aerorozvidka: Foundation

-Status and cooperation
+Status and Cooperation

 At the beginning of its activity, the Aerorozvidka volunteer group already had cooperated with the Armed Forces, the Internal Troops and the National Guard of Ukraine as well as with the State Border Guard Service of Ukraine.
 Later, the Aerorozvidka community members joined intelligence units in groups.

 In December 2015, members of Aerorozvidka joined the Armed Forces of Ukraine in the form of military unit A2724 called the Center for the Implementation and Support of Automated Operational (Combat) Control Systems.
 The unit was formed from the Aerorozvidka group volunteers, which worked at that time in separate intelligence units 74 and 131.
 The new unit joined the Communications and Cyber Security Forces of the Armed Forces of Ukraine.
 However, in 2020, on the initiative of the General Staff of the Ukrainian Armed Forces, the Ministry of Defense of Ukraine liquidated this military unit.
 In the NATO system, the unit is classified as C4ISR (command, control, communications, IT (computers), intelligence, surveillance, instrumental intelligence).

 In July 2020, the volunteer group members registered the NGO "Aerorozvidka" in Ukraine.

-In March 2021, a reorganization takes place, after which the A2724 military unit is restored in the structure of the Ministry of Defense.
-One part of the unit, which worked in the direction of video surveillance, comes under the command of the Joint Forces Command of the Armed Forces of Ukraine.
-Later, by the end of 2021, the Center for Innovations and Defense Technologies is also separated (from 2022 it appears in official sources under the name Center for Innovations and Development of Defense Technologies).
-The other part of the former military unit A2724 becomes the scientific staff of the Military Institute of Telecommunications and Information Technologies.
+A reorganization took place in March 2021 which saw the A2724 military unit restored within the structure of the Ministry of Defense.
+One group within the unit, working on video surveillance, was moved under the Joint Forces Command of the Armed Forces of Ukraine.
+By the end of 2021, the Center for Innovations and Defense Technologies was also spun off; from 2022 onward, it appears in official sources under the name "Center for Innovations and Development of Defense Technologies".
+The remainder of unit A2724 then became the scientific staff of the Military Institute of Telecommunications and Information Technologies.